flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 - **PowerPC**: Adopted by Apple (targeting desktop publishing).
 - **SPARC**: Developed by Sun Microsystems (targeting servers and business workstations).
 - **ARM**: [Developed by Acorn](game-boy-advance#the-cambridge-miracle), initially targeting the consumer market before expanding into PDAs, cell phones, and other embedded devices.
-- ... and many more 'microcontroller' chips that had yet to be finalised or adopted by a major industry - such as the **Hitachi's SH** and **NEC's V810**.
+- ... and many more 'microcontroller' chips that had yet to be finalised or adopted by a major industry - such as **Hitachi's SH** and **NEC's V810**.
 To their surprise, these were subsequently selected for the [Sega Saturn](sega-saturn) and the [Nintendo Virtual Boy](virtual-boy), respectively.

 All of these processors had one thing in common: they adhered to the **Reduced Instruction Set Computer** (RISC) discipline, which radically shifted how such chips were designed and programmed.
 One rule of the RISC architecture dictated that a single instruction could not mix memory access with register operations.
 This allowed hardware designers to simplify the circuitry responsible for executing instructions... and then enhance it with parallelism techniques.